The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition

-IPhT-T17/086, CRM-3360 We propose a geometric method to construct, from an object called a "spectral curve", an integrable system, and in particular its Tau function, Baker-Akhiezer functions and "current amplitudes", all having an interpretation as CFT conformal blocks.
+IPhT-T17/086, CRM-3360 We describe a geometric method to construct, from an object called a "spectral curve", an integrable system, and in particular its Tau function, Baker-Akhiezer functions and "current amplitudes", all having an interpretation as CFT conformal blocks.
 The construction identifies Hamiltonians with cycles on the curve, and times with periods (integrals of forms over cycles).
 All the integrable structure is formulated in terms of homology of contours, the phase space is a space of cycles where the symplectic form is the intersection, the Hirota operator is a degree 2 second-kind cycle, a Sato shift is an addition of a 3rd kind cycle.
 In this setting the Hirota equations can be illustrated as merging 3rd kind cycles (monopoles) yielding a 2nd kind cycle (dipole).
-This article is the first of a series divided into 3 parts:
+This article is also a preparation of a series of 3:

-1) classical case, perturbative: the spectral curve is a ramified cover of a base Riemann surface -- with some additional structure -- and the integrable system is defined as a formal power series of a small "dispersion" parameter $\epsilon$.
+1) here: classical case, perturbative: the spectral curve is a ramified cover of a base Riemann surface -- with some additional structure -- and the integrable system is defined as a formal power series of a small "dispersion" parameter $\epsilon$.

-2) dispersive classical case, non perturbative: the spectral curve is defined not as a ramified cover (which would be a bundle with discrete fiber), but as a vector bundle -- whose dispersionless limit consists in chosing a finite set of vectors in each fiber.
+2) In \cite{BeEy19} we defined the dispersive classical case, non perturbative: the spectral curve is defined not as a ramified cover (which would be a bundle with discrete fiber), but as a vector bundle -- whose dispersionless limit consists in chosing a finite set of vectors in each fiber.

-3) non-commutative case, and perturbative.
+3) In preparation, and based on \cite{BEOPF11, CEM11}: non-commutative case, and perturbative.
 The spectral curve is here a "non-commutative" surface, whose geometry will be defined in lecture III.

-4) the full non-commutative dispersionless theory is under development is not presented in these lectures.
+4) the full non-commutative dispersionless theory is currently under development.